As your beauty obsessed editors, finding ways on how to increase collagen is a much-determined pursuit of ours.

 Arguably the most sustainable and enduring way to increase collagen is by eating a well-rounded diet that consists of whole animals, along with vegetables rich in Vitamin C and A.

 There’s animal ligaments, skin and tendons that can be included in a homemade bone broth.
 Then, there are dark-green and orange vegetables like spinach, kale, carrots and sweet potatoes.
-When thinking of veggies, just add the colors of the rainbow onto your plate and you’re likely well on your way in boosting collagen production.
+When thinking of veggies, just add the colours of the rainbow onto your plate and you’re likely well on your way in boosting collagen production.

 Check out “Our Favourite Collagen-rich Foods for Tackling Aging Skin” for more details.